orange-puff/learning-python/chapter-1/README.md

 Open up `main.py` to get started.

 Python is an interpreted language.
-When the python interpreter is running on `main.py`, for instance by calling `python main.py` from the terminal, it will read each line in the order that they show up and execute them. **IMPORTANT: Since the interpreter reads one line at a time, you need to declare your methods before calling them.**
+When the python interpreter is running on `main.py`, for instance by calling `python main.py` from the terminal, it will read each line in the order that they show up and execute them. **IMPORTANT: Since the interpreter reads one line at a time, you need to declare yourfunctions before calling them.**

 You probably already know what a function is. `def function_name():` is how you create a function in Python. `def` is a [Python keyword](https://docs.python.org/3/reference/lexical_analysis.html#keywords), meaning it has some behavior associated with it that the interpreter knows about.
 Therefore, when creating variable names, you cannot use any of these keywords as the variable name.
 So `def = 5` would not work, but `def_ = 5` would.
 To interact with a function you must call it.